Differences Between Cash Flow and Free Cash Flow

 - Growth Rate = 4%

-We need to compute the share price using the above information under DCF method.
+We need to calculate the share price using the above information under the DCF method.

-Let’s look at the formula under DCF method once again –
+Let’s look at the formula under the DCF method once again –

 Share Price = ((PV of FCF) + Cash – Debt) / Shares Outstanding

 Now we will put the figures from the example in the above formula.

 Before that, we need to understand what PV of FCF is.

 PV of FCF = FCF / (WACC – Growth Rate)

 For more details on the above formula, please have a look at this guide on Terminal Value CalculationTerminal Value CalculationThe terminal value formula helps in estimating the value of a business beyond the explicit forecast period.
 It includes the value of all cash flows, regardless of duration, and is an important component of the discounted cash flow model (DCF).

 Where the growth rate isn’t available, we would only use the weighted average cost of capital to discount the FCF.